neos-modding-group/neos-modding-group.github.io/mods.md

 Removes the 5-second cool-down on hyperlinks

-The latest version is [1.0.0](https://github.com/dfgHiatus/SpeedyURLs/releases/tag/v1.0.0)
+The latest version is [1.1.0](https://github.com/dfgHiatus/SpeedyURLs/releases/tag/v1.1.0):
+Added support for host access requests

 ## Developers